 Such was its significance to the Greeks, Syracuse was once the same size of Athens during the 5th century BC.
 It was also the birthplace of Greek mathematician and engineer Archimedes.

-Ortygia, known locally as Citta Vecchia is the small island on which the historical centre of Syracuse is built.
+Ortygia, known locally as Citta Vecchia, is the small island on which the historical centre of Syracuse (Siracusa) is built.

-This old town is pretty old, dating back over 3,000 years.
-It was founded by Corinthian colonists in 734BC and soon flourished into a rich commercial town.
+This town is pretty old, dating back over 3,000 years.
+It was founded by Corinthian colonists in 734BC, and soon flourished into a rich commercial town.
 Due to its geographical location at the heart of the Mediterranean, it was a strategic stronghold during ancient times.

 During the next 800 years, the city fell into a steady decline and succumbed to famine and plague.
 An earthquake in 1693 proved to be the rejuvenation of the city when it was rebuilt in a baroque style.

-This spacious and charming square is filled with fine baroque buildings and is home to the old town’s Duomo.
+This spacious and charming square is filled with fine baroque buildings and is home to the town’s Duomo (cathedral).

 Other important points of interest on the square are Palazzo Beneventano del Bosco, with its beautiful courtyard and Palazzo del Senato (Senator’s Palace).
 Unlike most piazzas in Italy, Piazza del Duomo is an irregular shape due to the ancient layout of the old town.

-The changing colonisations of Syracuse and architectural styles is most evident at the city’s cathedral.
+The changing colonisation of Syracuse (Siracusa) and architectural styles is most evident at the city’s cathedral.

-Original stood a temple dedicated to the Greek goddess of Athena.
+The original building stood as a temple dedicated to the Greek goddess of Athena.
 Recent archaeological studies have found that at least two other temples stood here, making the site a place of worship since circa 600BC.